-The UA Division is responsible for soliciting, accepting, and processing all gifts on behalf of the university and affiliated organizations, including those initiated elsewhere in the university.
-Therefore, the UA Division must know who is giving how much and for what purposes.
-The UA Division will reconcile its records with university records maintained by the Finance and Support Services Division in order to prepare monthly reports of gift income to the university.
+The UA division is responsible for soliciting, accepting, and processing all gifts on behalf of the university and affiliated organizations, including those initiated elsewhere in the university.
+Therefore, the UA division must know who is giving how much and for what purposes.
+The UA division will reconcile its records with university records maintained by the Finance and Support Services division in order to prepare monthly reports of gift income to the university.

-The university and the UA Division will also provide support functions for the Foundation.
-An agreement was approved at the Board of Regents’ Meeting, November 4, 2003.
-The agreement states that the university will provide the Foundation with support staff to receive gifts, receipt, acknowledge, account for and report gifts of the Foundation.
-And, as outlined in Chapter IX of the Rules and Regulations of the Texas State University System, “university personnel may solicit and manage funds that are directed toward Foundation accounts.”
+The university and the UA division will also provide support functions for the Development Foundation.
+An agreement was approved at The Texas State University System (TSUS) Board of Regents’ meeting on November 4, 2003.
+The agreement states that the university will provide the Texas State Development Foundation with support staff to receive, receipt, acknowledge, account for, and report gifts of the Development Foundation.

-The donor and the Board of Regents must approve in writing the transfer of all gifts from the university to affiliated organizations, unless made as an adjustment to fulfill the original donor intent.
+The donor and the TSUS Board of Regents must approve, in writing, the transfer of all gifts from the university to affiliated organizations, unless made as an adjustment to fulfill the original donor intent.

-All divisions will coordinate fundraising from private sources with the UA Division and will submit federal and state proposals and grant contract requests to the OSP.
+All divisions will coordinate fundraising from private sources, including philanthropic foundations, with the UA division and will submit federal and state proposals and grant contract requests to the ORSP.

-The role of the Foundation is as established in Chapter IX of Rules and Regulations of the Texas State University System, Private Support Organizations.
+The role of the Development Foundation is as established in Chapter IX of The TSUS Rules and Regulations, Private Support Organizations.

-The Foundation will accept gifts that establish endowments, capital improvements and scholarships donated in the form of cash, legacies, gifts-in-kind, capital gifts, securities, gift annuities and real estate as outlined in the Foundation’s Policies of Acceptance of Gifts per the agreement with the Board of Regents.
+The Development Foundation will accept gifts that establish endowments, capital improvements, and scholarships donated in the form of cash, legacies, gifts-in-kind, capital gifts, securities, gift annuities and real estate as outlined in the Development Foundation’s policies of acceptance of gifts per the agreement with the TSUS Board of Regents.

-The Foundation can accept and hold real estate donations if it intends to sell the property and deposit the proceeds into a Foundation endowment or to generate income for an endowed account.
+The Development Foundation can accept and hold real estate donations if it intends to sell the property and deposit the proceeds into a Development Foundation endowment or to generate income for an endowed account.

-The Foundation may direct donations given for operating, short-term purposes (i.e., wages, travel, rent, utilities) or special projects to the university or pass them into the university.
+The Development Foundation may direct donations given for operating, short-term purposes (i.e., wages, travel, rent, utilities) or special projects to the university or pass them into the university.

-Role of the McCoy College of Business Administration Development Foundation
+Role of the McCoy College of Business Administration Foundation

-The role of the McCoy College of Business Administration Development Foundation is as established in Chapter IX of the Rules and Regulations of the Texas State University System, Private Support Organizations.
+The role of the McCoy College of Business Administration Foundation is as established in Chapter IX of The TSUS Rules and Regulations, Private Support Organizations.

 PROCEDURES FOR SOLICITATION OF GIFTS

-A faculty or staff member who receives unsolicited gift inquiries from a prospective donor will notify their appropriate chair, dean, the provost and the VPUA, as soon as possible after the contact.
+A faculty or staff member who receives unsolicited gift inquiries from a prospective donor will notify their appropriate chair or dean and the VPUA as soon as possible after initial contact.

-University personnel can raise funds and support the Foundation as specified in an agreement between the Foundation and the Board of Regents.
+University personnel can raise funds and support affiliated organizations as specified in agreements between the affiliated organization and the TSUS Board of Regents.

 University Advancement Online Giving Program

-Purpose – The purpose of the UA Online Giving Program (OGP) is to increase giving to the university by providing constituents with the ability to make quick, secure, and convenient contributions via the internet.
-The OGP is an electronic payment method for accepting donations to the university and is subject to all applicable university policies and procedures including those for accepting cash donations and electronic security concerns.
+Purpose – The purpose of the UA’s OGP is to increase giving to the university by providing constituents with the ability to make quick, secure, and convenient contributions via the internet.
+The OGP is an electronic payment method for accepting donations to the university and affiliated organizations and is subject to all applicable university policies and procedures, including those for accepting cash donations and electronic security concerns.

-Electronic Payments – The OGP allows donations via credit card and electronic check transactions.
-Donors may only use those credit cards accepted by the university on the OGP.
+Electronic Payments – The OGP allows donations via credit or debit card and electronic check transactions.
+Donors may only use those payment methods accepted by the university on the OGP.

-Recipient Accounts – Only university endowments, designated-fund scholarships, or approved operating accounts will receive credit for gifts made through OGP.
+Recipient Accounts – Only endowments, designated funds, or approved operating accounts will receive credit for gifts made through OGP.

 Card Returns and Refunds – The university will deduct charges the donor disputes or the credit card processing vendor rejects from the university account that originally received the donation.
 Financial Reporting and Analysis, in conjunction with Advancement Services, has the responsibility to enter correcting transactions into the university’s financial system for returns or refunds.

 PROCEDURES FOR ACCEPTANCE OF GIFTS